Health and Safety training

 There will be a short, multiple-choice question paper at the end of the course.

-Successful completion will result in being awarded a nationally-recognised certificate in Elementary Health & Safety.
+Successful completion will result in being awarded a nationally-recognised certificate in Elementary Health and Safety.

 - Handouts and course handbook